-Pabst Steinmetz Foundation 2023 Grant Winners
+Pabst Steinmetz Foundation 2024 Grant Winners

-recipient organizations.
-After reviewing close to 30 applications, the Foundation’s Board of Directors has chosen to award grants to nine Central Florida-based non-profits, helping them produce
+The Pabst Steinmetz Foundation is pleased to announce its fifth class of grant recipient organizations.
+After reviewing close to 40 applications, the Foundation’s Board of Directors has chosen to award grants to 13 Central Florida-based non-profits, helping them produce community-focused programming for 2024.
+Grants are awarded to:

 • Alzheimer’s and Dementia Resource Center